 Body exhumed in 54-year-old cold case investigation

-Jun.
-30—Jeff Ray Fox and his sister Kim Davies stood solemnly at the Highland Lawn gravesite of their mother Jo Ann Fox this afternoon.
+Jul.
+1—Jeff Ray Fox and his sister Kim Davies stood solemnly at the Highland Lawn gravesite of their mother Jo Ann Fox on Wednesday afternoon.

-Her body was exhumed this morning in a renewed police investigation into her June 1967 homicide.
+Her body was exhumed Wednesday morning in a renewed police investigation into her June 1967 homicide.

 "It's been 54 years," Jeff Fox said on Tuesday in a brief meeting with local media in preparation for the exhumation as part of a cold case investigation.
 "I'm 67 years old, and it happened when I was 13.
 And I still think about it."

-Following today's exhumation and collection of evidence by forensic pathologist Dr. Roland Kohr, Fox's body was taken to Callahan and Hughes Funeral Home where she was prepared for re-interment at Highland Lawn.
+Following Wednesday's exhumation and collection of evidence by forensic pathologist Dr. Roland Kohr, Fox's body was taken to Callahan and Hughes Funeral Home where she was prepared for re-interment at Highland Lawn.

 "We felt very strongly this was a necessary step," Chief Shawn Keen said of the exhumation.
 "The family supports this decision, and that is important to us."